mayflower-state/legislation/docs/state/standing-rules.md

 1. Standing committees shall consist of no more than three senators, elected through senate resolution.
 2. The following standing committees shall have members appointed to it at the commencement of each term of congress, and shall have jurisdiction over the following subjects:
-a) Committee on Government Oversight — impeachment proceedings on any executive or judicial official, misconduct by the executive branch, management of executive operations, audits of the executive branch, and maintenance of transparency between the public and the executive branch;
+    1. Committee on Government Oversight — impeachment proceedings on any executive or judicial official, misconduct by the executive branch, management of executive operations, audits of the executive branch, and maintenance of transparency between the public and the executive branch;
-b) Committee on Foreign Affairs — diplomacy, the operations and administration of the Department of State, ambassadors, interstate treaties, foreign policy, intervention abroad, declarations of war, and relations with Mayflower and any other foreign entities in general;
+    2. Committee on Foreign Affairs — diplomacy, the operations and administration of the Department of State, ambassadors, interstate treaties, foreign policy, intervention abroad, declarations of war, and relations with Mayflower and any other foreign entities in general;
-c) Committee on Ethics — misconduct of any member of the legislative branch, expulsion hearings, disciplinary action towards senators, and investigation of ethics violations by senators in general;
+    3. Committee on Ethics — misconduct of any member of the legislative branch, expulsion hearings, disciplinary action towards senators, and investigation of ethics violations by senators in general;
-d) Committee on Homeland Security — matters concerning state security, the operations and administration of the National Guard, military operations, counterterrorism, and intelligence;
+    4. Committee on Homeland Security — matters concerning state security, the operations and administration of the National Guard, military operations, counterterrorism, and intelligence;
-e) Committee on the Judiciary — judicial proceedings, judges, justices, the operations and administration of the Department of Justice, criminal penalties, civil liberties, and the judiciary and its operations in general; and
+    5. Committee on the Judiciary — judicial proceedings, judges, justices, the operations and administration of the Department of Justice, criminal penalties, civil liberties, and the judiciary and its operations in general; and
-f) Committee on Public Safety and Law Enforcement — law enforcement, fire prevention and suppression, emergency medical services, the operations and administration of the State Police, the operations and administration of the Department of Parks and Wildlife, the operations and administration of the Law Enforcement Training Institute, and public safety in general.
+    6. Committee on Public Safety and Law Enforcement — law enforcement, fire prevention and suppression, emergency medical services, the operations and administration of the State Police, the operations and administration of the Department of Parks and Wildlife, the operations and administration of the Law Enforcement Training Institute, and public safety in general.
 3. The President or Clerk of the Senate shall be responsible for appropriately referring legislation or nominations to a committee upon introduction, as applicable.
 4. Members may not be on any more than three committees at a given time.
 5. All standing committees shall have the power to:
-a) issue a subpoena to testify in front of the given Committee;
+    1. issue a subpoena to testify in front of the given Committee;
-b) discuss bills passed to them by the Senate;
+    2. discuss bills passed to them by the Senate;
-c) pass resolutions or reports; and
+    3. pass resolutions or reports; and
-d) introduce bills to the Senate
+    4. introduce bills to the Senate
 6. Committees may meet separately to normal sessions, so long as the Journal of Record is maintained by either the Clerk of the Senate or the Clerk of the Committee.
 7. Standing committees shall be granted authority to create their own standing rules but within the framing of the existing Standing Rules of the Senate.
 8. The members of each committee shall elect a chairperson amongst themselves.